stakater/stakater-workshop/docs/6-secret-management-in-saap/3-lets-deploy.md

 2. Make you are in `/projects/stakater-nordmart-review-ui` by running `pwd`

-3. Open the value file `deploy/values.yaml` in the editor and update the `application.deployment.env.REVIEW_API` value with the URL you copied above.
+3. Open the value file `deploy/values.yaml` in the editor and update the `application.deployment.env.REVIEW_API` value with the URL you copied in above section for the curl request.

     ![devspace-deploy-value-update-review-api](images/devspace-deploy-value-update-review-api.png)